Yinguin/data_mid_bootcamp_project_regression/README.md

 We looked at the dataset in Python, Tableau and SQL.
 Due to high correlations, similar meaning or better plot distribution of certain dependent features we assessed that:
 - many features related to size of living space, basement and plot are having the same effect on our target, the price.
-- the data collected before renovation of some properties in 2015 is more meaningful thatn the one collected afterwards.
+- the data collected before renovation of some properties in 2015 is more meaningful that the one collected afterwards.
 - the number of bathrooms do not impact the price.
 - the features grade (grading the property from 1 to 13) and condition (rating the condition of the property from 1 to 5) essentially indicate the same.